day : 11/09/2024 9 results

 Seattle Public Library announces fall hours; no additions, few changes for branches in West Seattle

 The Seattle Public Library has announced its fall schedule, which increases its systemwide open hours by six percent – 77 more hours, from 1,283 hours per week to 1,360 hours per week.
-None of those added hours will be in West Seattle; we compared the fall schedules for local branches to the current schedules, and found only one with any changes at all.
+None of those added hours will be in West Seattle; we compared the fall schedules for local branches to the current schedules – (corrected) two branches have changes.

 LIBRARY OPEN HOURS BEGINNING WEDNESDAY, SEPTEMBER 25